Time dependent Markovian master equation beyond the adiabatic limit: Derivation of the reduced system's dynamics. General theory

-The aim of the present paper is to derive sufficient conditions such that the reduced density matrix $\tilde{\rho}_S(t)=Tr_B(\tilde{\rho}(t))$ described by Eq.\eqref{N_Z_int} under the assumptions listed above, evolves according to a Markovian quantum process characterized by a GKSL propagator.
+The aim of the present paper is to derive sufficient conditions such that the reduced density matrix $\tilde{\rho}_S(t)=tr_B[\tilde{\rho}(t)]$, described by Eq.\eqref{N_Z_int} under the assumptions listed above, evolves according to a Markovian quantum process characterised by a GKSL propagator.

-As a matter of clarification, it is useful to briefly revise, in the case of time-independent Hamiltonians, the two main possible paths one can pursue: \begin{enumerate} \item A first approach, which is the standard microscopic derivation pursued in quantum optics (see for example \cite{Petruccione}), starts directly from the Von Neumann Eq.\eqref{vn_eq} and relies on a sequence of approximations/ansaetze, exemplified by the Born-Markov approximation.
+As a matter of clarification, it is useful to briefly revise, in the case of time-independent Hamiltonians, the two main possible paths one can pursue: \begin{enumerate} \item A first approach, which is the standard microscopic derivation pursued in quantum optics (see for example \cite{Petruccione}), starts directly from the Von Neumann equation of system and environment and relies on a sequence of approximations/ansaetze, exemplified by the Born-Markov approximation.
 Underpinning this approach is the assumption of weak coupling to a sufficiently broadband reservoir so that the time evolution admits a separation of time scales, $\tau_S\gg\tau_B$, where $\tau_S$ is a characteristic time scale for $\tilde{\rho}_S(t)$ and $\tau_B$ is a decay time of some environment correlation functions.
-Typically, further assumptions are needed in order to get a GKLS generator, as for example a secular approximation (rotating-wave approximation).
+While many derivations are also based on a secular approximation (rotating-wave approximation) in order to get a GKLS generator, several recent works overcame this limitation (\cite{Wacker,Lidar,Davidovic, Nathan_1, Nathan_2, Konig}).
 This derivation is physically intuitive and finds applications in a large range of phenomena involving atomic and molecular systems coupled to the radiation field.

 \item The second approach is the derivation outlined by Davies in \cite{Davies_1,Davies_2}.
 The idea is to start from the Nakajima-Zwanzig Eq.\eqref{N_Z_int} and prove the uniform convergence of the density matrix in the weak-coupling limit $g\rightarrow 0$ and under a suitable time-rescaling: